SoftDropConnect (SDC) -- Effective and Efficient Quantification of the Network Uncertainty in Deep MR Image Analysis: Methods

 \subsubsection{MNIST digit recognition}

-Our network consists of two convolutional blocks followed by two fully-connected layers.
+For MNIST digit recognition, we built a simple network with two convolutional blocks followed by two fully-connected layers.
 Each convolutional block includes two convolutional layers followed by a batch normalization layer and a rectified linear unit (ReLU).
 Two max-pooling layers (kernel size of 2 and stride of 2) are after each convolutional block.
 Every convolutional layer has a kernel size of 3, stride of 1, and padding of 1.
 Totally, 32, and 64 kernels are used for the two convolutional blocks respectively.
-The first fully-connected layer has 3,136 input nodes and 1,024 output nodes, while the second fully-connected layer has 1,024 input nodes and 10 output nodes.
+The first fully-connected layer has 3,136 input nodes and 1,024 output nodes, while the second fully-connected layer has 1,024 input nodes and 20 output nodes.